JustinVeerasami/AgentBasedPatientWaitingSim/README.md

 Agent-Based Modeling of Patient Waiting for Hospitalization and Different Prioritization Strategies

 ## Background and introduction
-- Patients evaluated in the emergency department (ER) or during outpatient visits (OPD) may need admission for further treatment.
-The waiting time for a hospital bed varies based on patient acuity, bed availability, and hospital capacity.
+Patients evaluated in the emergency department (ER) or during outpatient visits (OPD) may need admission for further treatments.
+The waiting time for a hospital bed varies based on:

+- patient acuity
+- bed availability
+- hospital capacity

-- Hospital admission notifications can be prioritized differently, such as prioritizing emergency patients, those waiting longer, or reserving beds for educational purposes.
+Hospital admission notifications can be prioritized differently, such as:
+- prioritizing emergency patients
+- patient waiting time
+- reserving beds for educational purposes

 Different strategies affect patient mortality rate, waiting times and resident physician learning outcomes.

-## Objective
+## Objectives
-- This study aims to simulate the effects of different admission notification strategies on patient mortality rates, waiting times, and physician learning outcomes with agent-based modeling.
+This study aims to simulate the effects of different admission notification strategies with agent-based modeling on:
+- patient mortality rates
+- waiting times
+- physician learning outcomes

+### Goal
-Goal: Find the best admission notification strategy to reduce patient mortality rates, waiting times, and improve physician learning outcomes.
+Find the best admission notification strategy to reduce patient mortality rates, waiting times, and improve physician learning outcomes.

-## Methodology
+# Methodology
 Each patient is an agent.
 - There are 2 different types of agents: from the ER or from the OPD.
 - The properties of each agent include mortality rate, recovery rate, waiting time, educational value, and probability of being discharged tomorrow.